 With mysimpleshow, students and teachers create explainer presentations through a web-based platform.
 The tool automatically breaks student or teacher writing into a series of slides and analyzes it for keywords.
 Then, mysimpleshow selects and places simple black and white graphics.
-Students can change the placement of the graphic, as well as select a different graphic or substitute their own.
-There's also a handy option to import a PowerPoint file, where mysimpleshow breaks out the text from the slides and selects graphics to go along with them.
+Students can change the placement of the graphics, as well as select a different graphic or substitute their own.
+There's also a handy option to import a PowerPoint file, where mysimpleshow breaks out the text from the slides and selects graphics to go along with the text.

 Finalizing the video is where the differences between the free and paid versions are apparent.
 The free version has one male computerized voice that will read the presentation.
 Choosing a different voice or recording your own is only available in the paid version.
-A paid version is also required to download the movie -- the free version is restricted to sharing a link.
+A paid version is also required if you want to download the movie -- with the free version, you're restricted to sharing a link.

 The main draw of mysimpleshow is the popular effect where a realistic hand slides drawings in and out as the presentation is being read aloud.
 While this is initially engaging, it could get old after a few presentations.
 Each phase of the process is explained by a brief video, which is a good support to help students and teachers along.
 During the writing phase of mysimpleshow, there are helpful examples from other presentations off to the side, which is great for students who find organizing information challenging.
 The bulk of the writing happens in the Story section, which is limited to 1200 characters, so students will have to carefully consider the information they put in their presentation.

 There are some equity concerns with the free version.
-The only voice provided to read text is a male voice -- there should be a female option as well.
+The only voice provided to read text is a male voice -- there should be a female option, as well.
 Also, subtitles are not available in the free version, making videos inaccessible for people with hearing loss.
 Both features are available in the paid version.

 No one has reviewed this tool yet.
 Be the first to share your thoughts.Add your rating